 - Click on OK and confirm your choice.

-In addition Move large files, such as videos or archives, to an external hard drive or cloud storage.
+In addition, move large files, such as videos or archives, to an external hard drive or cloud storage.

 Restart your PC and try to install the update again.